 If you’d like to learn more about how the schools below were ranked visit the Most Focused Ranking methodology page.

-United States Coast Guard Academy is a good choice for individuals interested in a Geological & Earth Sciences major.
-At United States Coast Guard Academy, Geology learners enjoy the benefit of a highly focused program.
+United States Coast Guard Academy is the top choice if you're interested in a degree in Geological & Earth Sciences.
+12.9% of undergrads at United States Coast Guard Academy are Geology students.
 The surrounding area of a major city is wonderful for young people trying to find adequate possibilities for social networking, adventure, and discovery.

 You will be able to meet others from numerous cultures first-hand, thanks to USCGA's diverse student body.
 USCGA has an impressive student-to-faculty ratio of 8:1, so students have lots of chances to network with their professors.
-Just 37.0% of college students complete their degree on time.
-USCGA's ahead of the pack on that level with a 83.2% on-time graduation rate.
 Find out about what student life at USCGA is like by enjoying some campus videos.